lucar94/tesi-ssri-cyberminacce/a-simple-ransomware/README.md

 # A simple ransomware

-## This repository is for study purposes only.
+## This repository is for educational purposes only.

 ### How it works

-A small example of ransomware written in C++ that uses the AES-128 algorithm to encrypt all files in a specific folder.
+This is a small example of ransomware written in C++ that uses the AES-128 algorithm to encrypt all files in a specific folder.
+It communicates with a C2 server to retrieve the folder to encrypt, the encryption key, and the IV.
-To test it, modify the `directoryPath` variable in the `main()` function, build the project, and run the generated executable.

-In the data folder there are two plaintext files and their corresponding encrypted files to be used as examples.
+Create a new directory called `TestRW` under your user folder (e.g., `C:\Users\name on Windows`) and place some test files inside it.
+To test the ransomware, you must run the C2 remote server locally and update the `C2APIURL` in `main.cpp` to point to the correct local endpoint.

+For more details on setting up the C2 server, please refer to the specific README included.

+Build the ransomware using CMake and run the executable (called `a-simple-ransomware`).

-**Warning:** The plaintext files are deleted, and only the encrypted files remain available.
-Both the encryption key and IV are set to 12345678123456781234567812345678.
+**Warning:** The plaintext will be deleted, and only the encrypted files will remain.

-### Decrypting test
+### Decrypting

-`openssl enc -aes-128-cbc -d -in DivinaCommedia.txt.enc -out DivinaCommedia.dec.txt -K 12345678123456781234567812345678  -iv 12345678123456781234567812345678`
+Build the decryptor using CMake and run the executable.
+It will prompt you for the path to decrypt, the encryption key, and the IV.